-This beautiful Mountain with a transmission tower at the summit, is a popular point for hang gliding, paragliding, biking and hiking and one of must visit tourist attraction in County Carlow.
+Mount Leinster is a beautiful Mountain with a transmission tower at the summit.
+And a popular point for hang gliding, paragliding, biking, and hiking.
+And is one of the must-visit tourist attractions in County Carlow.

 The mountain is most often climbed from The Nine Stones, a landmark point at the foot of Mount Leinster, about 8 miles east of Borris.
-From Borris there is a road to a visitor car park on the mountain.
+From Borris, there is a road to a visitor car park on the mountain.
 From there the steep 2RN access road leads to the summit.
-This road is closed to normal traffic and 2RN have now fenced off the transmitter mast from public access to prevent vandalism.
+This road is closed to normal traffic and 2RN has now fenced off the transmitter mast from public access to prevent vandalism.

-Below my photos taken in August 2021.
+Below are photos I took in August 2021.